michael-koller-91/transport-cables/README.md

 * underground cables should be placeable onto cables
 * curved belts should only connect to neighbors facing in the same direction
 * rewrite the item distribution algorithm; for example, 31 receivers with a rate of 30 items / s is a problem
-* infinite rate research needs to increase the rate much faster
 * upgrade planner should work on cables, currently suggests belts

 ## Acknowledgement